quinlan-lab/bedder-rs/manuscript/README.md

   manuscript/benchmark/scripts/run-smolvm.sh simple-repeats-full
 ```

-These two cases measure BED membership.
-The native VCF/BCF and Python
+These two cases project the VCF and repeat track to shared BED4 records so all
-repeat-sequence annotation commands in [simple-repeats.sh](simple-repeats.sh)
+six tools can be compared on identical interval-membership work.
+They are
-are separate workflow examples, without a replicated cross-tool benchmark.
+separate from the native VCF-versus-BEDTools benchmark above.

 ## Results and reruns